matthewdau85/APGMS-Final/README.md

 ## Development workflow

 Run the standard checks locally before opening a PR.
-Linting uses the shared workspace ESLint config and will fail on any style or formatting issues.
+Linting uses the shared workspace ESLint config, treats warnings as errors, and will fail on any style or formatting issues.

 ```bash
 pnpm -r lint